Morelia: History

 At the end of the viceregal period, Valladolid was a small city with about 20,000 inhabitants.
 It was also an educational center with four important schools such as the College of San Nicolás.
 These schools would turn out scholars such as Miguel Hidalgo y Costilla and José María Morelos y Pavón, who were sympathetic to the new republican ideas coming out of post-revolution France and the United States.
 Demonstrations against Spanish rule had been occurring in the town in 1809, culminating in the Conspiracy of 1809.
 This plot was discovered, with the main conspirators were arrested and sent to other parts of New Spain, which helped to spread republican ideas.

 One year later, after forming his army in Guanajuato state, Miguel Hidalgo y Costilla arrived and took over the city, proclaiming the end of slavery in Mexico.
 The city was taken back by royalist forces soon after.
 Morelos came here to try and dislodge the royalists but was defeated by Agustín de Iturbide.
 Another prominent figure in the war, Mariano Matamoros was shot by firing squad on the city's main square in 1814.
 The city remained in royalist's hands until 1821, Iturbide, who had switched sides, and Vicente Guerrero entered the city with the Trigarante Army.

 In 1828, the newly created state of Michoacán changed the name of the city from Valladolid to Morelia, in honor of José María Morelos y Pavón.
 This is the official name it retains today, although its Purépecha name remains Uaianarhio and has had nicknames such as City of Pink (Cantera) Stone, the City of Open Doors, The Rose of the Winds, The Garden of New Spain and religiously as Morelia of the Sacred Heart of Jesus.
 The city became a municipality in 1831.

 The later 19th century is marked by struggles between liberal and conservatives forces in Mexico.
 During the Revolution of Ayutla, the city was taken by rebel forces under Epitacio Huerta and General García Pueblita, but was taken back in 1855 by forces under Antonio López de Santa Anna.
 Rebels attacked Santa Anna's troops again a year later.
 French troops imposing imperial rule entered the city in 1863, with the republican forces moving the capital of Michoacán to Uruapan while conservative families in Morelia pledged support for emperor Maximilian I, who then visited the city.
-In 1867, the city is taken by republican general Nicolás de Régules and the capital of Michoacán returned to Morelia.
+In 1867, the city was taken by republican general Nicolás de Régules and the capital of Michoacán returned to Morelia.
 In 1869, during a rebellion against Benito Juárez’s government, General Epitacio Huerta attacked government positions in the city but were beaten back by forces under Mariano Escobedo.